 I have developed a newfound respect for all things U.K. lately, but most especially when it comes to food.
-The food traditions there date back much further than in the U.S., and it is fascinating to me how these recipes have been passed down for hundreds of years!
-One specific recipe that seemed really interesting is the Banoffee Pie.
+The food traditions there date back much further than in the U.S., and it is fascinating to me how these recipes have been passed down for hundreds of years.
+For instance, this amazing Banoffee Pie!

-Using a traditional base recipe, I simply modernized the look a bit by adding a (very American!) whipped cream swirl with sprinkles on top then drizzled in more caramel.
-I also used high-quality ingredients in my recipe, one of them being a Organic Turbinado Raw Cane Sugar from Tate + Lyle®.
+Using a traditional base recipe, I simply modernized the look a bit by adding a (very American!) whipped cream swirl with sprinkles on top then drizzled with more caramel.

 The final result of this dessert is nothing short of amazing.
 That rich buttery toffee filling paired with the buttery shortbread crust then covered in the light and airy whipped topping is phenomenal.